cjstoddard/Shadowdark.cpp/README.md

 # Shadowdark.cpp

-Apparently there are a lot of people out there who do not want to install Python on thier computer for a program they they will use once a month.
+Apparently there are a lot of people out there who do not want to install Python on thier computer for a program they will use once a month.
 There are ways to compile Python code into an executable, I did not paticularly like any of them.
 So I did what I had to do, I sat down and converted the code to C++.
 This is not a terribly complicated program and it should compile under any recent C++ compiler.
 As with the Python code, I tried to make this as easy as possible for someone else, wishing to add their own Ancestries and Classes to do so without needing a lot of experience.

 shadowdark.cpp - C++ source code